Fluorescent Lighting for Plants

 Seedlings require a lot of light; more are lost to lack of light than any other factor.
 Even a good south facing window will generally not be enough light in the spring to grow your seedlings.
 The sun doesn’t shine every day, and won’t provide direct light for enough hours in the day at that time of year.

 Sunlight contains the full spectrum of light which plants use for photosynthesis, and that’s the selling point of specialized, full spectrum light bulbs used for growing plants indoors.

 DISCLOSURE: In order for me to pay my blogging expenses, I may receive monetary compensation for my endorsement and/or link to products mentioned on this blog.
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.

 But plant lights can be expensive.
 Are they worth it?
-And can I get good results using inexpensive fluorescent shop lights to start my seeds?
+Or can an inexpensive fluorescent light be used to start seeds and grow plants with good results?

 Light quality drops dramatically near the ends of fluorescent tubes, even new ones.
 So it’s best to keep the seedlings at least a few inches away from the ends of the bulbs.
 If you have older tubes, and they are getting a bit dark near the ends of the bulbs, this is a sign they should be replaced.

-To answer your question, yes, standard cool-white fluorescent bulbs will work just fine for starting seeds.
+So to answer your question, yes, standard cool-white fluorescent bulbs will work just fine for starting seeds and growing plants.

 Do you start your own seedlings indoors?
 What type of lights do you use?